 Your damages under the Fair Debt Collection Practices Act

 If a debt collector violates your rights under the FDCPA, you may be entitled to the greater of actual damages or statutory damages of up to $1,000 plus costs and attorneys’ fees.
 Under this law, actual damages including emotional pain and suffering.
 For example, we had one case against a sham debt buyer named Goldman Roth (there was no one either the name Goldman or Roth at this company), that harassed our client by friending her on Facebook and then disclosing her debt by contacting her other Facebook friends.
-We obtained $20,000 against this scummy debt collector and others.
+We obtained a $20,000 judgment against this scummy debt collector and others.

 How to Deal with Debt Collectors